VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

   -remoteWrite.maxRowsPerBlock int
      The maximum number of samples to send in each block to remote storage.
 Higher number may improve performance at the cost of the increased memory usage.
 See also -remoteWrite.maxBlockSize (default 10000)
   -remoteWrite.multitenantURL array
      Base path for multitenant remote storage URL to write data to.
 See https://docs.victoriametrics.com/vmagent.html#multitenancy for details.
 Example url: http://<vminsert>:8480 .
 Pass multiple -remoteWrite.multitenantURL flags in order to replicate data to multiple remote storage systems.
-See also -remoteWrite.url
+This flag is deprecated in favor of -enableMultitenantHandlers .
+See https://docs.victoriametrics.com/vmagent.html#multitenancy
      Supports an array of values separated by comma or specified via multiple flags.
   -remoteWrite.oauth2.clientID array
      Optional OAuth2 clientID to use for the corresponding -remoteWrite.url